Financial Support for Student-Led Projects

-This year, CADeN launched its student funding program: an initiative to support medication safety leadership among medicine and pharmacy students in Canada.
-Students were invited to submit an idea for an activity or resource promoting medication appropriateness and deprescribing among their peers.
+Since 2025, CADeN has offered its student funding program: an initiative to support medication safety leadership among medicine, pharmacy, and nursing students across Canada.
+Students are invited to submit their ideas for an activity or resource promoting medication appropriateness and deprescribing among their peers.

 Overview of the Program